 Type 2 diabetes accounts for about 90% to 95% of diabetes cases.
-It is most commonly seen in obese patients.
+It is most commonly seen in patients with obesity.
 As a consequence of the obesity and high body mass index (BMI), there is the resistance of the peripheral tissue to the action of insulin.
-The beta cell in the pancreas continues to produce insulin, but the amount is not enough to counter the effect of the resistance of the end organ to its effect.
+The beta-cell in the pancreas continues to produce insulin, but the amount is not enough to counter the effect of the resistance of the end organ to its effect.

 HHS is a serious and potentially fatal complication of type 2 diabetes.

 The mortality rate in HHS can be as high as 20% which is about 10 times higher than the mortality seen in diabetic ketoacidosis.
 Clinical outcome and prognosis in HHS are determined by several factors: age, the degree of dehydration, and the presence or lack of other comorbidities.

 In children and young adults with type 1 and type 2 diabetes, infectious diseases and disorders of the respiratory, circulatory, and genitourinary systems can cause HHS.
 Obesity and incessant consumption of carbohydrate-rich beverages have led to an increase in the incidence of HHS.

 This is particularly true in the pediatric population where the incidence of type 2 diabetes is on the rise.